the-crypt-keeper/broken-record/README.md

 Parrot is a powerful tool designed for generating synthetic deep-roleplay dialogues using advanced language models.
 It simulates conversations between two characters, allowing for the creation of rich, interactive narratives and enable investigation into LLM conversation looping behaviors.

+Tested up to 16K token, 100+ turn conversations.

 ## Features

-- Configurable conversation settings
 - Utilizes two separate language models for assistant and user roles
+  - Assistant Model with full context length
+  - User Model with (optionally) smaller context
-- Streaming response generation
+- Streaming generation, read while it writes
-- Token counting and management
-- Customizable sampling parameters
+- Highly Configurable
+- Automatically analyze results for repetition

 ## Design Evolution